-Compared to the rest of the San Diego market, the Central Chula Vista region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the San Diego market, the Central Chula Vista submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 6 listings have come on the market, which means spaces are probably leasing quickly.
+In the last 90 days, 21 listings have come on the market, which means leases might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,390 sqft.
-Most properties in this market are close to 3 floors.
-Most buildings in this region were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 1,950 sqft.
+Most buildings in this area are close to 3 stories.
+Most buildings in this region were built in 1985 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Central Chula Vista occupants.
 Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.